-15 Social Search Tips and Tools for SEOBy Shannon Steffen on September 15, 2011
+15 Social Search Tips and Tools for SEOon September 15, 2011

 Meet a typical SEO expert and they will tell you how to get on Google’s first page through content creation and other on-site tactics.
 These two area of search engine optimization (SEO) definitely rank high with increasing page rank but most SEO experts will overlook the important of social search and it’s impact on search engines.

 The search engines have incorporated social search results from Twitter, FriendFeed, Google Buzz and others into the natural organic results.
 This is a powerful change for business, bloggers and webmasters.

 Google is not the only search engine to incorporate social search.
 Really, Google adoption was late compared with several other social search engines that started the trend back in 2009.
 With this change though come a number of social search tools that put the power of the search engines back in the hands of many users – geek and human alike.

 To help, I’ve compiled a list of my Top Social Search Tools for SEO: